-The ordeal of minority groups in China has garnered international media coverage in recent years with analyses suggesting that over 1 million Uighurs and other ethnic minorities are currently imprisoned at “re-education camps,” where they are deprived of basic freedoms, from the right to practice their religion to being able to contact their families.
+The ordeal of minority groups in China has garnered international media coverage in recent years with analyses suggesting that over 1 million Uyghurs and other ethnic minorities are currently imprisoned at “re-education camps,” where they are deprived of basic freedoms, from the right to practice their religion to being able to contact their families.

 On Nov.
-16 last year, The New York Times published an expose of more than 400 internal Chinese government documents on Beijing’s mass detentions of Uighurs, Kazakhs and other Muslim minorities in Xinjiang.
+16 last year, The New York Times published an expose of more than 400 internal Chinese government documents on Beijing’s mass detentions of Uyghurs, Kazakhs and other Muslim minorities in Xinjiang.
 The documents confirmed previous analyses suggesting the detainees in “re-education” camps are subjected to physical and psychological torture.

 In the face of growing criticism, Beijing claimed in December 2019 that all “trainees” have graduated from the vocational education and training centers and all re-education camps have closed, despite no evidence confirming such claims and emerging videos supporting alleged abuse.
-Recent reports have also shown that many Uighurs have been transferred to factories and mills that produce fabric or garments for international brands as part of the government’s crackdown on the minority group.
+Recent reports have also shown that many Uyghurs have been transferred to factories and mills that produce fabric or garments for international brands as part of the government’s crackdown on the minority group.

 Akiko Sato, an attorney with experience in the protection of workers’ rights, stressed that enterprises benefiting from supply chains in Xinjiang are partially responsible for monitoring working conditions at factories in their supply chains and ensuring the protection of workers’ human rights.

-Sato, who spoke on behalf of Human Rights Now, an international nongovernmental rights group based in Tokyo, urged Japanese firms to investigate suppliers’ working conditions and take action toward stopping the abuse of Uighurs.
+Sato, who spoke on behalf of Human Rights Now, an international nongovernmental rights group based in Tokyo, urged Japanese firms to investigate suppliers’ working conditions and take action toward stopping the abuse of Uyghurs.

-The rights group said that some Japanese firms criticized for complicity in the repression of Uighurs claimed they had not found evidence or were not able to confirm claims of abuse in workplaces in their supply chain.
+The rights group said that some Japanese firms criticized for complicity in the repression of Uyghurs claimed they had not found evidence or were not able to confirm claims of abuse in workplaces in their supply chain.